michalchecinski/workflow-tools/README.md

-also allows me to multitask on the server which is very helpful when developing with docker and I want to see the system resource utilization (some docker containers can be memory hogs), all of the current docker containers, as well as the code editor and some other random shells. tmux-archive contains the first iteration of saving tmux window/pane layouts.
+also allows me to multitask on the server which is very helpful when developing with docker and I want to see the system resource utilization (some docker containers can be memory hogs), all of the current docker containers, as well as the code editor and some other random shells.

 **2. tmuxp** - I found that writing a bunch of bash to get a specific layout that would change with screen size was pretty annoying especially when I had to go